Mitles16/Mechanic-Shop-System/README.md

 A combined inventory and job management application

 Workshop Manager is a console-based application designed to help small workshops, garages, and repair shops manage their parts inventory and customer jobs in a single, easy-to-use system.
 It provides functionality for searching, adding, and removing inventory, as well as creating, updating, and searching for jobs.
-The system is lightweight, runs in the terminal, and will also be available as a standalone executable.
+The system is lightweight, and runs in the terminal.

 ---